(a) Definition. As used in this Rule, "legal services program" means a program operated by

 Cross reference: For the definition of "State," see Rule 19-101 (l).

 (c) Proof of Eligibility.
-To obtain authorization to practice under this Rule, the out-of-state attorney shall file with the Clerk of the Court of Appeals a written request accompanied by
+To obtain authorization to practice under this Rule, the out-of-state attorney shall file with the Clerk of the Supreme Court a written request accompanied by

 (1) evidence of graduation from a law school as defined in Rule 19-201 (a)(2),